Hydrostatic Testing: Public Notification and Signage

-NCS Fluid Handling Systems designers and Administrative team work closely with our customers to properly advise landowners and the public that are along the test of the test dates and general location of the temporary test water diversion system and / or pipeline segment being tested.
-During the setup and operation of the test NCS Fluid Handing Systems provide signage that is posted along public access areas along the route.
+NCS Fluid Handling Systems designers and the administrative team work closely with our customers to properly advise proximate landowners and the public of the test dates and general location of the temporary test water diversion system and/or pipeline segment being tested.
+During the setup and operation of the test, NCS Fluid Handing Systems provides signage that is posted on public access areas along the route.

 Landowners and the public in the test route area can expect the following:

 - Installation of temporary water supply systems along the pipeline route or tank terminal.

 - While the installation of the water diversion will occur during the day, work may occur at night during the test and hold periods so as to maintain the prescribed duration of required test.
 In the case of a tank, this may be 24 hours hold and in the case of a pipeline typically a minimum of eight sustained hours at pressure is required.

 - Public awareness and safety - Signs are posted at public access points along the test routes to provide important safety information and, in the case of pipeline tests, a safe distance of least 100 feet away from the pipe during the test.